 - Trap Music: The Trope Namer and the Trope Maker.
 His second album is widely regarded as the origin of trap music as we know it.

-- A Wild Rapper Appears!: He does this in Justin Timberlake's "My Love".
-Later, he did this in Robin Thicke's "Blurred Lines".
+- A Wild Rapper Appears!: He makes guest appearances in Justin Timberlake's "My Love", Lady Gaga's "Jewels n Drugs", Kesha's "Sleazy" remix, and Robin Thicke's "Blurred Lines".

 - Wolverine Publicity: He's one of the biggest rappers in the game, and the proclaimed king of southern hip-hop.
 Naturally, he's appeared in a lot of other rappers' songs.
 Listing them would take all day, but thankfully Wikipedia has a convenient one if you want to know.